-Dear Senator:
+Dear Representative:

-We are writing on behalf of Americans for Financial Reform to urge you to stand for consumers, businesses, and the public by fully funding the Commodity Futures Trading Commission at the requested level of \$315 million dollars.
+We are writing on behalf of Americans for Financial Reform to urge you to stand for consumers, businesses, and the public by fully funding the Commodity Futures Trading Commission.
 The CFTC's role in regulating commodity markets is vital to businesses that use commodity markets to hedge risks, vital to the economic well-being of American families who rely on affordable prices for products like gasoline and food, and vital to overall financial stability.
-Yet the CFTC's current funding level of \$206 million is inadequate to perform the core functions of the agency.
+Yet the CFTC's current funding level of \$250 million is inadequate to perform the core functions of the agency.
+Failing to fund the CFTC puts our economic security at risk, and it robs the agency of the tools it needs to hold accountable the Wall Street giants who dominate the derivatives markets.

-Today, the CFTC's full-time staff level barely exceeds that prevailing in the mid-1990s.
-Yet the volume of commodity futures trading has grown fivefold since that time.
-In addition, the Dodd-Frank Act has made the CFTC responsible for oversight of the unregulated derivatives markets that helped crash the world economy during the 2008 financial crisis.
-The CFTC is now responsible for approximately \$300 trillion in previously unregulated swaps markets - an additional eightfold increase in the notional value of the market the CFTC must supervise.
+Today, the CFTC's full time staff level barely exceeds that prevailing in the mid-1990s.
+Yet the volume of commodity futures trading has grown six-fold just over the past ten years.
+In addition, the Dodd-Frank Act has made the CFTC responsible oversight of previously unregulated over the counter derivatives markets that helped crash the world economy during the 2008 financial crisis.
+So even beyond the rapidly growing commodity futures markets, the CFTC is now responsible for approximately \$400 trillion in financial swaps markets - an additional eight-fold increase in the notional value of the market the CFTC must supervise.

 The CFTC's role in regulating derivatives markets is a key protection against future financial catastrophes.
-And the CFTC's traditional role in policing commodity markets remains critical, as it protects consumers, families, and businesses against price manipulation of everyday products ranging from gasoline to groceries.
+Furthermore, by improving transparency in the derivatives market, the CFTC is helping to make these markets more competitive and efficient for end users.
+The CFTC's traditional role in policing commodity markets is also critical, as it protects consumers, families, and businesses against price manipulation of everyday products ranging from gasoline to groceries.
 As the example of MF Global shows, without effective oversight commodity market customers will also be vulnerable to loss of their funds.
 Currently, CFTC-regulated entities hold over \$200 billion in customer funds.

-The CFTC's request for \$315 million represents an increase of a bit more than \$110 million over the current funding level.
-While the funding request does represent a significant percentage increase over the agency's budget at its low point in 2007, that was a period of woefully lax oversight of the markets now under the CFTC's jurisdiction.
-The derivatives markets - a key driver of the financial crisis - were almost completely unregulated at that time.
+The CFTC's request for \$330 million represents an increase of \$80 million over the current funding level.
+Although this funding increase is miniscule compared to the size of CFTC-supervised markets and the risks they present to the economy, it does represent a significant percentage increase over the agency's budget at its low point in 2007.
+But that low point marked a period of woefully lax oversight of the markets now under the CFTC's jurisdiction.
+The over the counter derivatives markets - a key driver of the financial crisis - were almost completely unregulated at that time.
 The years 2007 and 2008 also saw an unprecedented increase in oil and gas prices, due in significant degree to rampant and uncontrolled speculation in commodity derivatives markets.
 The increase in funding requested by the CFTC is necessary to correct the recent lack of oversight of central parts of our financial markets.